-- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - 2 Click Spot Colors under Resources. - 3 Click 2-color print mapping. - 4 For each of the two process colors, select the original process color used in the job.
+- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 Click Spot Colors under Resources. - 3 Click 2-color print mapping. - 4 For each of the two process colors, select the original process color used in the job.